John Terry: International career

 Terry made his England debut in June 2003 against Serbia and Montenegro, and started his first match for England on 20 August 2003 at Portman Road, Ipswich, in a friendly against Croatia.
 England won 3–1.
 His main central defensive partner had been Rio Ferdinand.
 He played for his country at Euro 2004, and England manager Sven-Göran Eriksson stated that Terry was the first-choice centre-back, ahead of Sol Campbell.

 In 2005 during a FIFA World Cup qualifying match against Poland, Terry wore England's captain armband, replacing Michael Owen as captain after the latter was substituted.

-He has cemented his place in the England squad by being selected for the 2006 FIFA World Cup.
+He cemented his place in the England squad after being selected for the 2006 FIFA World Cup.
 In a warm-up match for that tournament against Hungary on 30 May 2006, Terry scored his first goal for England, the team's second in a 3–1 victory.
 Despite an injury scare in a friendly against Jamaica, he recovered to play in England's opening fixture against Paraguay, a 1–0 victory.
 In the next match against Trinidad and Tobago, Carlos Edwards beat England's Paul Robinson to a cross and as Stern John bundled a header towards the goal, Terry cleared the ball off the line with an overhead kick.
 In the quarter-final match against Portugal, Terry played the entire match, but England lost on penalties and he was left in tears with his fellow players.
 Six days later, he was the only English player to be named in the tournament's all-star squad.

 On 10 August 2006, Steve McClaren named John Terry as the England captain, succeeding David Beckham.
 McClaren said, "Choosing a captain is one of the most important decisions a coach has to make.
 I'm certain I've got the right man in John Terry.
 I'm convinced he will prove to be one of the best captains England has ever had."
 Terry scored a goal on his debut as the England captain, in a friendly international against Greece.
 This was the first goal of the match and also the first goal during McClaren's reign as manager.
 However, with Terry as captain, England did not qualify for UEFA Euro 2008 – their first absence from a tournament finals since the 1994 FIFA World Cup.
 Midway through the qualification campaign, Terry had accepted that he would "bear full responsibility" should England fail to qualify.

 On 1 June 2007, Terry became the first player in the senior England team to score an international goal at the new Wembley Stadium when he scored England's goal from a header in the box after a free kick cross by David Beckham in a 1–1 draw with Brazil.
 Almost a year later, he scored a similar headed goal once again from a free kick cross by David Beckham to put England 1–0 up against the United States on 28 May 2008.